 7 Things you should Know about CAHSEE

-In California, the students of public schools must take the CAHSEE or the California High School Exit Examination for obtaining a high school diploma.
+In California, the students of public schools must take the California High School Exit Examination (CAHSEE) for obtaining a high school diploma.
 The test is administered for the students in association with ETS and it can be taken by the students of the following grades:

 - The students of grade ten can take this test during the second half and also take retest if they are unsuccessful.